SAN DIEGO TRAFFIC

 San Diego Traffic

 Like the rest of Southern California, the automobile is the most popular way to travel around San Diego.
-So, it shouldn't be a big surprise that San Diego traffic can get pretty crowded during the peak commute!
+So, it shouldn't be a surprise that San Diego traffic conditions can get hectic at times!
 Our highway system has more than 300 miles of freeways and about 7,150 miles of streets and roads.
 San Diego traffic reports indicate that more than 68 million vehicle miles are traveled daily in the region, with an average vehicle trip length of 5.8 miles.

-Want more information on San Diego traffic conditions?
+Want more information on live San Diego traffic conditions?

-Click here for the CALTRANS San Diego traffic report.
+Click here for the CALTRANS live San Diego traffic alert.

 How to avoid San Diego traffic congestion

 With all the San Diego County highways and major arteries, you can always find optional routes to reach your destination.
-The best way to get the upper hand on traffic congestion is to view this San Diego traffic report before you get into your automobile.
-Here you can see the latest San Diego traffic conditions, the average speed of traffic on your route, the location of traffic congestion and accidents, as well as the average traffic speed on possible alternate routes.
+The best way to get the upper hand on traffic congestion is to view this San Diego traffic report before you get into your vehicle.
+Here you can see the latest San Diego traffic report, the average speed of traffic on your route, the location of traffic congestion and accidents, as well as the average traffic speed on alternate routes.

 Live close to where you work

-San Diego traffic reports show our morning commute is getting more hectic.
-So, I always encourage my clients to buy a home near where they work.
+I always encourage my clients to buy a home near where they work.
 There are many fine neighborhoods throughout San Diego County and downtown is a bustling, thriving place to live.
-With the average cost of driving an automobile at .50 per mile, it may be wise to spend more for a home that's located near your work - not to mention the value of your time and peace of mind!
-Search the San Diego MLS to find a home closer to your employment.
+With the average cost of driving an automobile at .67 per mile, it may be wise to spend more for a home that's located near your work - not to mention the value of your time and peace of mind!
+Search data from the San Diego MLS to find a home located closer to your employment.

 San Diego Trolley